bevyengine/bevy/_release-content/release-notes/number_input.md

 - `HardLimit` specifies the minimum and maximum range for the value.
 If this component is absent, then the natural range of the data type is used.
-- `SoftLimit` specifes the range that is accessible via dragging.
+- `SoftLimit` specifies the range that is accessible via dragging.
 Numbers that are entered by typing can exceed this limit.
 - `NumberInputPrecision` is used to specify the number of decimal points of precision when dragging, so that you don't get a bunch of digits jumping around.
 This only quantizes the value when